mintlu8/bevy_rectray/README.md

 )
 ```

-To place child entities inside the frame, add `RectrayBundle` next to things
+To place descendant entities inside the frame, add `RectrayBundle` next to entities
 with `TransformBundles`.

 ```rust